 Even Londoners can’t say for certain but there have been theories over time.
 There is a plaque near the rock that states that the origin and purpose of the rock is not known.

 So what exactly is the London Stone?
 It is a chunk of limestone that is a short .5m tall.
-It is not particularly large, which should rule out some ideas of why it might be important.

 Spreading Rumors with King Arthur